Most people don’t announce their interest. They give quietly through a one-time gift, a QR code scan, or by filling out a form on a Tuesday afternoon.

 What to do:

-• Use AI tools to surface behavioral patterns or likelihood to act
+- Use AI tools to surface behavioral patterns or the likelihood to act

 Step 4: Make Data Work for the People Who Use It

-Teams don’t ignore data because they don’t care.
-They ignore it when it feels unreliable—or disconnected from the work they’re trying to do.
+Teams ignore data when it feels unreliable or disconnected from the work they’re trying to do.
 When there’s doubt, people hesitate.
 And when they hesitate, follow-up stalls.

 But when data is structured well, people don’t have to wait for instructions or second-guess next steps.
-They can spot what needs attention, act on it, and trust that the system will support their work—not slow it down.
+They can spot what needs attention, act on it, and trust that the system will support their work without slowing them down.

 That kind of clarity comes from training, consistent processes, shared expectations, and tools that are easy to use—so teams can spend less time fixing problems and more time doing the work that matters.